 - obtaining a demographic profile of survey participants.

-This information will not only be used to inform the development of the three CMP actions, but also the education and implementation for the Coastal Management Programs.
+The information collected will not only be used to inform the development of the three CMP actions, but also the education and implementation for the Coastal Management Programs.

 The lesson that we have learnt to date, is that the positive and pro-active works are often overshadowed by misinformation and missed opportunities to celebrate the wins and share knowledge with our community.